datacenter/aci-monitoring-stack/docs/minikube.md

 ## minikube/podman wrong CNI Version

-If minikube dosen't start and complains about the wrong CNI version for bridge open /etc/cni/net.d/11-crio-ipv4-bridge.conflist and set "cniVersion": "0.4.0" from 1.0.0
+If minikube doesn't start and complains about the wrong CNI version for bridge open /etc/cni/net.d/11-crio-ipv4-bridge.conflist and set "cniVersion": "0.4.0" from 1.0.0

 ## Prometheus does not install under minikube/podman